PHOTO

 Her Excellency was in Eugowra in March 2025 to present bravery honours to 47 members of the community.

-At Government House this month, Mr Chris Smith, Mr Jacob Townsend and Mrs Rosemary Townsend were honoured for their deeds that day.
+At Government House this month, Mr Chris Smith, Mr Jacob Townsend and Mrs Rosemary Townsend were also honoured for their deeds that day.

-He was presented with the Royal Humane Society’s silver medal.
+Mr Smith received The Royal Humane Society’s silver medal.

 Jacob Townsend was also awarded the silver medal and Rosemary Townsend the bronze medal for their acts that day.